 Phase 1: The hole

 This is the easy part.
-To build a shelter, the first step is digging a hole that is at least 10 feet deep—20 feet if you’re one to err on the side of extreme caution.
+To build a shelter, the first step is digging a hole that is at least 10 feet deep-20 feet if you’re one to err on the side of extreme caution.
 Though it is possible to dig your own hole the old fashioned way (i.e. with a shovel and manpower), a more efficient means of moving that much soil would be to rent machinery like a backhoe or excavator.
 Doing so will turn days of digging into a Saturday afternoon project.
+If you’re not sure what sort of machinery you need for the job, why not hire excavator attachments to help you complete the project on time.

 Phase 2: The walls